PFAS information

 Most people have been exposed to these chemicals through consumer products, and virtually all Americans have detectable levels of PFAS in their blood.
 These chemicals have been widely used for decades in industrial applications and consumer products.

 PFAS are not naturally occurring; when PFAS are spilled into to the environment they can seep into groundwater and stay there for many years and potentially travel great distances.
-PFAS have been found in surface water as a result of a release from an industrial facility using these chemicals.
+PFAS have been found in surface water as a result of a release from industrial facilities using these chemicals.
 PFAS have been found in groundwater below industrial sites, particularly airports, firefighting/training sites, and landfills.

-EBMUD tested for PFOA and PFOS in 2013-2015.
-The results were non-detect, although analytical methods have improved and detection levels today are lower.
-Based on prior sampling, and the protected nature of our watershed, EBMUD is not required under existing Division of Drinking Water regulations to sample because EBMUD’s system is not high-risk.
+Analytical methods have improved since UCMR3, and detection levels today are much lower.
+Based on prior sampling, and the protected nature of our watersheds, EBMUD is not required to sample under existing State Water Board Monitoring Orders because EBMUD’s system is not considered at risk.

 Resources